-This ball's grip and low weight make it perfect for learning to play rugby, and particularly for learning to pass.
+Our teams developed this lightweight ball for beginning rugby.
+Size 3 for ages 5 - 9.
+Your children will make their first try!
+Its ball feel and softness make it perfect for learning to play rugby, and particularly for learning to pass.
 It is colourful to stand out as a fun ball.

-- There are different sizes of ball available.
+There are different sizes of ball available.
 For younger children (aged 5 to 9), choose a size 3 ball: lighter and easier to handle.
-For children aged 10 to 14, go for a size 4 ball.
+For children ages 10 to 14 and women up to age 18, use a size 4 ball.
 For anyone older than 14, choose a size 5 ball.
 To help you, the size is written on the ball.